diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 The company only uses three types of API endpoints, gRPC, http, or UDP.
 However, because data entry or transmission errors happen, an UnknownProtocol has been added to catch everything else that may go wrong to ensure no serialization / deserialization bugs crash the system.
-Instead, every once a while a Chron job runs over the database and searches for those UnknownProtocol entries, reports it to the admin who may fixes the incorrect entries one day.
+Instead, every once a while a Cron job runs over the database and searches for those UnknownProtocol entries, reports it to the admin who may fixes the incorrect entries one day.
 Therefore the Postgres ENUM in your up.sql looks like this: